nicehash/excavator/README.md

 First, make sure you have Visual C++ 2017 redistributable (x64) installed.

 NVIDIA display driver 387.xx or more recent is required.
+CUDA devices with SM 5.0 and higher are supported.

 **ADVANCED** There are two methods to use Excavator.
 Both rely on API commands you can find in [API section](/api).